How often should you wash your baby's hair?

 After this initial wash, shampooing your baby's hair daily isn't doing that delicate skin on the scalp any favors.
 Daily washing is unnecessary both for babies with lots of hair and those lacking in the hair department.

-If a nightly bath is a part of your routine, it's probably best to forgo washing their hair nightly.
+If nightly baths are part of your routine, it's best to skip washing their hair every night.

-This being said, you want to wash their hair enough to avoid oil and skin build-up on the scalp.
-Build-up on the scalp can lead to cradle cap.
-According to the Mayo Clinic, the exact cause of cradle cap is unknown, but it is likely due to the overproduction of oil (sebum) in the hair follicles due to hormones passed from mother to baby.
+That being said, you want to wash your baby's hair enough to prevent oil and skin build-up on the scalp, which can lead to cradle cap.
+According to the Mayo Clinic, the exact cause of cradle cap is unknown, but it's likely due to the overproduction of oil (sebum) in the hair follicles from hormones passed from mother to baby.

-The Mayo Clinic also recommends shampooing your baby's hair every few days with a mild baby shampoo to help prevent cradle cap.
+The Mayo Clinic also recommends washing your baby's hair every few days with a mild baby shampoo to help prevent cradle cap.

 Toddler Phase